jhpyle/docassemble/_docs/logic.md

 complicated interview would look like a plate of spaghetti.

 The automatic satisfaction of prerequisites is a powerful feature of **docassemble**.
-It allows interview authors to build any level of complexity into their interviews.
-It frees the author from having to envision all of the possible paths that could lead to the endpoint of an interview.
-This allows the interview author to concentrate on the substance of the interview's end goal rather than the process of gathering the information.
+It allows interview developers to build any level of complexity into their interviews.
+It frees the developer from having to envision all of the possible paths that could lead to the endpoint of an interview.
+This allows the interview developer to concentrate on the substance of the interview's end goal rather than the process of gathering the information.